-The MARA-MERU Cheetah Project works in affiliation with Kenya Wildlife Service (KWS) and Lomonosov Moscow State University (Russia), in partnership with Narok and Transmara County Councils and different Conservancies surrounding Masai-Mara National Reserve and in collaboration with other carnivore projects in the Mara and Meru regions for the best interest of cheetah conservation in accordance with the National strategic Plan for Cheetahs and Wild Dogs.
-The Project also gets great support from over 30 Mara lodges and camps, of which driver-guides became field reporters for the Project
+The MARA-MERU Cheetah Project works in affiliation with The Cheetah Conservation Fund (CCF, Namibia) and Kenya Wildlife Service (KWS), in partnership with Narok and Transmara County Councils and different Conservancies surrounding Maasai-Mara National Reserve, and in collaboration with other projects operating in the Mara and Meru regions for the best interest of cheetah conservation in accordance with the National strategic Plan for Cheetahs and Wild Dogs.
+The Project also gets great support from over 30 Mara lodges and camps, wherein guides have become field reporters for the Project.

-GENERAL GOAL of the current research is identification of behavioral adaptations and assessment of impact of social structure on reproductive success and survival of the cheetah in the protected areas under anthropogenic influence
+GENERAL GOALS of the current research are identification of behavioral adaptations and assessment of impact of social structure on reproductive success and survival of the cheetah in the protected areas under anthropogenic influence

-- Estimation cheetah population dynamics in Mara and cheetah population status in Meru based on individual identification.
-Building Mara Cheetah Pedigree
+- Estimation of cheetah population dynamics in Mara and cheetah population status in Meru based on individual identification.
+Building the Mara Cheetah Pedigree

 - Providing baseline information on cheetah social structure, habitat use, demographics and ranging patterns

-- Identification of major threats to the cheetah population: health problems (injures; diseases, i.e. sarcoptic mange etc.); conflict with herders; poaching and evidential snaring etc.
+- Identification of major threats to the cheetah population: health problems (injures; diseases, i.e. sarcoptic mange etc.); conflict with herders; poaching and evidence of snaring etc.

-- Evaluation of the predator impact on cheetah survival (with focus on lion, hyena and leopard)
+- Evaluation of predator impacts on cheetah survival (with focus on lion, hyena and leopard)

-- Study development of patterns of behavior (dominant at a certain age) contributing to the species survival
+- Study patterns of behavior (dominant at a certain age) contributing to the species survival

 - Evaluation of the predator impact and human activity on cheetah behavior and identification of optimal behavior strategies for survival